talk2bryan/data-generators/README.md

 $ vcf-generator vcards
 ```

-The above command will generate a VCF file with 1 contact and print the content to the console:
+The above command will generate 1 contact as a VCF string and print the content to the console:

 ```bash
 BEGIN:VCARD